-Comment [U12]: First citations to be written in full or foloow the referencing styles/guidelines recommended during the grain-filling stage, thus accelerating reproductive development and reducing grainfilling (Bailey-Serres et al., 2019; Dubey et al., 2019).
+Wheat (Triticum aestivum L.) is very important from the food security point of view and is the second main source of the world's food energy and nutrition.
+Wheat being a cool season crop is generally sown from the last week of October to the last week of November in this part of India.
+Significant reduction in grain yield and yield components is mainly due to delay in sowing of crops, up to mid-December which exposes the crop to high temperature during the grain filling period.
+Wheat maintains superiority in area, production and versatility in adopting a wide range of agro climates.
+Delayed sowing exposes crops to adverse conditions such as low temperatures during vegetative growth, resulting in a low germination rate, poor tillering ability, and low plant population [7, 13].
+Late sowing delays flowering and exposes crops to high temperatures during the grain-filling stage, thus accelerating reproductive development and reducing grain-filling [4, 9].
 The sowing date is crucial to allow wheat to flower during the period with minimum stresses, such as frost and heat.
 Sowing time is a very important zero cost management strategy responsible for the good productivity of crops.
 Under late sown conditions, wheat face low temperature in the earlier part and high temperature in the later part of the growing season and require favorable moisture for better growth and development.
-The wheat sown on the normal date of sowing (25th November) attained 15 days late physiological maturity as compared to late sown condition (Alam et al., 2013).
-Eyshi et al. (2017) conclude that it is essential to account for interactions between climate and crop management in climate change impact analysis and assessment studies and that difference among crops need to be considered.
-Liu et al. (2021) results showed that grain yield declined by $0.97 \pm 0.22\%$ with each one-day change (either early or delayed) in sowing beyond the normal sowing date.
+The wheat sown on the normal date of sowing (25th November) attained 15 days late physiological maturity as compared to late sown condition [1].
+Eyshi et al..[10]
+(2017) conclude that it is essential to account for interactions between climate and crop management in climate change impact analysis and assessment studies and that difference among crops need to be considered.
+Liu et al., [19](2021) results showed that grain yield declined by $0.97 \pm 0.22\%$ with each one-day change (either early or delayed) in sowing beyond the normal sowing date.
 Delayed sowing also increases the possibility of crops exposure to high temperature during the grain filling stage, which is harmful to leaf photosynthesis, grain filling, and final yield formation.
-These are considered to be the key stressors for wheat production in many environments around the world (Garg et al., 2013).
-Grogan et al. (2016) revealed that the yield plasticity of a genotype was positively correlated with its maximum and minimum grain yield across environments, indicating greater plasticity was favorable under optimal conditions, without a penalty under low-yielding conditions.
-Xiao et al. (2014) highlight that the modern cultivars and agronomic management contributed dominantly to yield increase.
-Trnka et al. (2014) revealed that climate scenarios based on the most recent ensemble of climate models and greenhouse gases emission estimates, we assessed the probability of single and multiple adverse events occurring within one season.
+These are considered to be the key stressors for wheat production in many environments around the world [14].
+Grogan et al. [15](2016) revealed that the yield plasticity of a genotype was positively correlated with its maximum and minimum grain yield across environments, indicating greater plasticity was favorable under optimal conditions, without a penalty under lowyielding conditions.
+Xiao et al..
+[28](2014) highlight that the modern cultivars and agronomic management contributed dominantly to yield increase.
+Trnka et al., [27](2014) revealed that climate scenarios based on the most recent ensemble of climate models and greenhouse gases emission estimates, we assessed the probability of single and multiple adverse events occurring within one season.